 A reserve is an important part of a healthy agency budget.
 Its purpose is to buffer the agency from the risk of unexpected costs or disruptions to revenues.
-Without an adequate reserve, the agency would risk insolvency in an emergency.
+Without an adequate reserve, the agency would risk insolvency in an emergency, such as the COVID-19 pandemic.

 Board Policies (2.4.6, 2.5.7) require budgeting to provide reserves adequate to cover near-term operating expenses to avoid this risk.
 TheRide's reserve is its unrestricted net asset on the statement of net position (balance sheet).
 The target reserve amount is a balance that can support 2.5 months of operating expense.
-Illustratively, \$10.1 million in reserve is needed to fund 2.5 months for an annual operating budget of \$47.8 million, as was adopted for FY2020.
+Illustratively, \$10.2 million in reserve is needed to fund 2.5 months for an annual operating budget of \$48.8 million, as was adopted for FY2020.